ocoretech/CTF-workbook/VulnLawyers.md

 ### 1. VulnLawyers
     https://app.hackinghub.io/vuln-lawyers

-   Time to lawyer up!
-This law firm might be great at protecting your rights but are awful with protecting their website!
-Find a way into their admin portal.
+  Objective: Our main purpose is to find a way into their admin portal.

-   Steps:
+   Solution:

+   ### **Reconnaissance**

-   * We can see the first challenge that is vulnlayers and we have to capture six flags in it.
+We have to find 6 flags by using our skills, let's jump into it.

-   * To start this challenge we have to start the server and we are redirected to the page called vulnlawyers.co.uk

-   * So the first step is reconnaissance i.e. content discovery.
+The website provides a domain to start the challenge.

+   * First thing to do is content discovery with the help of reconnaissance

-   * For reconnaissance, we use nslookup so that i can find any type of record on the webpage.
+   * For reconnaissance, use nslookup to find any type of record on the webpage.
+If the result doesn't show any useful information, move to the next step i.e. brute forcing.

    * Next we will start searching for the subdomains with the help of bruteforcing with dnsrecon.